tiffanybergett-tripleten/BI_Analytic_Projects/CrewTracker/README.md

 - Each Crystal report needed a 1-1 conversation into a Powwer BI Dashboard.
 However, as our experience in the conversation process grew, this requirement was adjusted for comfort level, and we were allowed to create merged reports based on a similarity map.

 ### Results:
-Through my *externship, CrewTracker* was able to move from *Crystal Reports(, a legacy reporting tool that can be cumbersome for complex data analysis.
+Through my *externship, CrewTracker* was able to move from *Crystal Reports (a legacy reporting tool that can be cumbersome for complex data analysis.
 We were able to initiate efforts to convert all report data to Power BI.
 This modern platform allows for more user-friendly and interactive dashboards, facilitating deeper data insights.
 By providing a more intuitive reporting system, CrewTracker will empower its clients to gain a clearer understanding of their data, ultimately leading to improved decision-making and potentially higher client satisfaction.

 ### Personal Stats:
-- As a First Responder I attempted to Catalog = 91 Crystal Reports
+- As a First Responder, I attempted to Catalog = 91 Crystal Reports
 - Successful Cataloged Crystal Reports = 73 (the remaining files were "File Not Found")
 - Power BI conversations Peer Reviewed = 9
 - Power BI Report Completed = 3 (Merged Report into 1)